-First, GSA has not shown that the withheld itinerary relates in any way to presidential decisionmaking, and GSA has-outside of this litigation-vigorously disputed that conclusion.
-In its comments responding to the OIG Report, GSA contested the OIG's suggestion that "the GSA/FBI team was directed to shift planning efforts from other preferred site options at the behest of senior White House officials," claiming that "[t]his simply is not true."
+First and foremost, GSA has not shown that the withheld email or briefing itinerary relate in any way to presidential decision-making, and GSA has, outside of this litigation, vigorously disputed that conclusion.
+In its response to the GSA OIG Report, GSA contested the OIG's suggestion that "the GSA/FBI project team was directed to shift planning efforts from other preferred site options at the behest of senior White House officials," claiming that "[t]his simply is not true."
 CREW Ex.
-2 at A-2.
-With respect to the January 24, 2018 White House meeting that is the subject of the withheld itinerary, GSA insisted that "[t]he GSA and FBI representatives attending the January 24 White House meetings had already agreed and decided to locate the new headquarters at 935 Pennsylvania Avenue NW in Washington, DC," and the "claim that GSA and FBI 'received direction from the President' at the January 24 meeting is unsubstantiated and conclusory."
+1 at A-2.
+With respect to the January 24, 2018 White House meetings that are the subject of both the Hart-Lai Email and the briefing itinerary, GSA insisted that "[t]he GSA and FBI representatives attending the January 24 White House meetings had already agreed and decided to locate the new headquarters at 935 Pennsylvania Avenue NW in Washington, DC," and that the "claim that GSA and FBI 'received direction from the President' at the January 24 meeting is unsubstantiated and conclusory."
 Id. at A-3 (emphasis added).
+GSA flatly denied that the White House meetings resulted in any "decision" that could be "attribute[d] ... to the President."
+Id.

-Consistent with GSA's position that the January 24, 2018 meeting entailed no "decision" that could be "attribute[d] . . . to the President," id., GSA's Vaughn index here does not identify any presidential decisionmaking process to which the withheld itinerary relates.
-It instead states only that the itinerary generally concerns "advice for the President regarding the future of the FBI Headquarters project."
-Vaughn Index at 7.
-This description is insufficient to establish the presidential communications privilege, particularly given GSA's prior statements explicitly disputing that the meeting entailed any presidential decisionmaking.
+Consistent with GSA's prior position that the President made no decisions regarding the FBI headquarters project, see id., GSA's Vaughn index does not identify any presidential decisionmaking to which the withheld emails or briefing itinerary relate.
+It instead states only the documents generally concern "advice and recommendations for transmission to the President regarding the future of the FBI Headquarters project," Vaughn Index at 2, 8, without specifying the purpose for which that "advice" was provided.
+This is plainly insufficient to establish the presidential communications privilege.
 See Prop. of the People, 330 F. Supp.
-3d at 389-90 (denying summary judgment on presidential communications privilege claim where OMB "offer[ed] no indication of the presidential powers at issue," and no support for "its contention that the redacted entries relate to presidential decisionmaking"); cf. In re Sealed Case, 121 F.3d at 752 (privilege established where "the documents in question were generated in the course of advising the President in the exercise of his appointment and removal power, a quintessential and nondelegable Presidential power," as this provided "assurance" that the documents were "connected to . . . presidential decisionmaking").2
+3d at 389-90 (denying summary judgment on presidential communications privilege claim where OMB "offer[ed] no indication of the presidential powers at issue," and no support for "its contention that the redacted entries relate to presidential decisionmaking"); Ctr. for Effective Gov't v.
+U.S. Dep't of State, 7 F. Supp.
+3d 16, 28 (D.D.C.
+2013) ("[T]he privilege has always been limited to . ... those 'communications in performance of (a President's) responsibilities' of his office . . . made in the process of . . . making decisions.""); id. at 25 (rejecting privilege where case did not involve "a quintessential and nondelegable Presidential power'-such as appointment and removal of Executive Branch officials," but rather action that "can be and is 'exercised or performed without the President's direct involvement").
+If GSA adheres to its position that the President made no decisions concerning the FBI headquarters project, and that those decisions were instead made solely by "GSA and FBI representatives," CREW Ex.
+1 at A-2-A-3, then its privilege claim fails as a matter of law.4

-Second, GSA provides no details on the role of the White House staff who prepared the briefing itinerary, and thus there is no basis to evaluate whether those staff qualify as "White House advisers who have 'broad and significant responsibility for investigating and formulating the advice to be given the President."
-Judicial Watch, 365 F.3d at 1114.
+Second, GSA has failed to show that the withholdings were "solicited and received' by the President or his immediate White House advisers who have 'broad and significant responsibility for investigating and formulating the advice to be given the President."
+Judicial